-The proposed Project includes the addition of a second mainline track within the existing UPRR right-of-way, and adjacent to the existing track between Elwood and Braidwood.
-The existing UPRR mainline is located between the boundaries of the Midewin National Tallgrass Prairie (MNTP) property, a 20,000-acre federal tallgrass prairie reserve established in 1996 on a large portion of the former Joliet Arsenal.
+The proposed Project includes the addition of a second mainline track within the existing UPRR right-of-way and adjacent to the existing track between Elwood and Braidwood.
+The existing UPRR mainline is located between the boundaries of the Midewin National Tallgrass Prairie (MNTP) property, a 20,000-acre federal tallgrass prairie reserve established in 1996 on the former Joliet Arsenal.
 To minimize or avoid impacts to MNTP and to meet the proposed Project purpose and need, eight total Standard Configuration Double Track Alternatives were developed.
-The No-Build Alternative is included as a baseline against which the impacts of the build alternatives can be compared.
-The existing single mainline track would remain unchanged with the No-Build Alternative, and would receive routine maintenance with no additional track construction or track upgrades.
-South of MNTP, between Wilmington and Braidwood, all the Project alternatives are the same.

-Each alternative consists of double-tracks with alternative locations for primary new rail features, including the location of the second track and the maintenance access facility in relation to the existing track, which would remain in the center of the UPRR right-of-way.
+Each alternative consists of double-track with alternative locations for primary new rail features, including the location of the second track and the maintenance access facility (road) in relation to the existing track, which would remain in the center of the UPRR right-of-way.
 Four primary alternatives were developed for comparison and each was considered with and without retaining walls.
 This resulted in eight total Standard Configuration Double Track Alternatives known as Alternatives 1A, 1B, 2A, 2B, 3A, 3B, 4A, and 4B.
 The right-of-way and easement requirements vary by alternative.
 The general characteristics of each alternative are summarized in Table 1-1.

-Each alternative differs in its placement of the maintenance access facility in the UPRR right-ofway.
-The maintenance access facility would be used for equipment access during construction and future maintenance during operation.
-Tubular steel gates would be installed at the entrance to all maintenance access facility driveways to prevent trespassing by non-railroad motorized vehicles and discourage trespassing.
+Each alternative differs in its placement of the maintenance access facility (road) in the UPRR right-of-way.
+The maintenance access facility (road) would be used for equipment access during construction and future maintenance during operation.
+Tubular steel gates would be installed at the entrance to all access road driveways to prevent trespassing by non-railroad motorized vehicles and discourage trespassing.